metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 To start, make sure the toggle is set to "Enabled."
 Then, click Edit Mappings -> Create a Mapping.
 This will allow you to enter the group name(s) you entered as your metabaseGroup attribute values and the Metabase group it should correlate to.

 After that, add the name of the user attribute you added in your SAML provider.
-In this case, we told Okta that the metabaseGroups attribute should be named MetabaseGroupName, so that's what we'll enter in the Group Attribute Name field in Metabase.
+In this case, we told Okta that the `metabaseGroups` attribute should be named `MetabaseGroupName`, so that's what we'll enter in the Group Attribute Name field in Metabase.

 ### Troubleshooting Tips